Open-Building-Management/containers/emoncms/alpine_persistent/README.md

 CNAME|||1||
 REVERSE_PROXY|||1||

-REVERSE_PROXY should be renamed CUSTOM_LOCATION
+REVERSE_PROXY should be removed as it is not needed since emoncms can work in ingress mode

 ## changelog